 The strategy is available in three equity/fixed income allocations: 75/25, 50/50, 25/75.
 While the underlying equity and fixed income holdings are actively managed, the overall asset allocation will be rebalanced as needed to maintain the proper risk profile.

 Navigator® MultiStrategy combines a U.S. equity style rotation strategy with our tactical fixed income strategies.
-The strategy utilizes Clark Capital's quantitative research process across both equity and fixed income in pursuit of alpha over a market cycle.
+The strategy utilizes Clark Capital's quantitative research process across both equity and fixed income.